Biden’s climate plan aims to reduce methane emissions - NewsBreak

 Environmental groups call methane reduction the fastest and most cost-effective action to slow the rate of global warming.
 Current rules for methane emissions from U.S. oil and gas wells only apply to sources that were built or modified after 2015, leaving more than 90% of the nation’s nearly 900,000 well sites unregulated.
 Many of those sites are smaller, low-producing wells.

 Fred Krupp, president of the Environmental Defense Fund, called the new rule “an important step that offers a major victory for nine million Americans living near active oil and gas sites.”
-But he said EPA and other agencies must do more to cut down on flaring and leaks from so-called “marginal wells” that have disproportionately high emissions.
+But he said EPA and other agencies must do more to cut down on flaring and leaks from so-called “marginal wells” that have disproportionately high emissions.‘No climate, no deal’: Democrats still in climate spending stalemate

 The administration’s plan includes new safety regulations by the Transportation Department to tighten requirements over methane leaks from the nation’s 3 million miles of pipelines.